Part 6 -

 Artists Under Genocide

-In December 2023, an Israeli airstrike targeted and destroyed Eltiqa Gallery in downtown Gaza City in the North.
+In December 2023, an IOF airstrike targeted and destroyed Eltiqa Gallery in downtown Gaza City in the North.
 It had been founded in 2002 by a handful of Palestinian artists across different mediums.
 Eltiqa held exhibitions, workshops, and provided art education.

 In April 2024, they also destroyed Gaza’s last contemporary art space.
 The Shababeek (“Windows”) for Contemporary Art – a nonprofit arts education center and gallery – had previously helped the community in several ways.
 As co-founder Shareef Sarhan told Hyperallergic, they gave artist grants, hosted residencies and exhibitions, taught university students about different types of media, and created public art programming across Gaza.